 J.D., University of Kansas, 2008

 B.A., Baker University, magna cum laude, 2005

-Awarded the Rising Star designation for Kansas and Missouri by Super Lawyers® for 2016.
+Awarded the Rising Star designation for Kansas and Missouri by Super Lawyers® for 2016 and 2017.

 U.S. District Court, Western District of Missouri

 U.S. District Court, District of Kansas

 Kansas City Metropolitan Bar Association